xiongshizhao/stylometric-analysis-human-and-chatgpt-texts/README.md

 ### Project Overview

-This study addresses four research questions in authorship attribution:
+This study addresses four key research questions in authorship attribution, each implemented as a separate study with corresponding scripts and results:

+1. **Study 1 – Aggregated vs. Individual Treatment of Human Essays**
-1. Whether human essays should be treated as a single aggregated class or as distinct authorial voices.
+   Whether human essays should be treated as a single aggregated class or as distinct authorial voices.

+2. **Study 2 – Impact of Essay Length**
-2. How essay length influences classifier performance.
+   How essay length, including 200-word excerpts, influences classifier performance.

+3. **Study 3 – Impact of Training Data Size**
-3. How performance shifts when training data is limited.
+   How performance shifts when training data is reduced (100%, 50%, 20%, 10%).

+4. **Study 4 – Influence of Topic Relevance**
-4. Whether classifiers generalise across topics or rely on topic-specific features.
+   Whether classifiers generalise across topics or rely on topic-specific features.

 ---